peter-schwier/structured-regular-expressions/design/APPLY.md

 #### next(): [Match] | undefined

-Search for the next match of this regex in the document and either return a [Match] or undefined if there is no next match.
+Search for the next match of this regex in the selection and either return a [Match] or undefined if there is no next match.

 ## Command Interface